MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 - None: Respect the organization-level policy for external user expiration.
 - False - Respect the organization-level policy for external user expiration
-- True - Override the organization-level policy for external user expiration (can be more or less restrictive)
+- True: Override the organization-level policy for external user expiration (can be more or less restrictive).

 ```yaml
 Type: Boolean